 - Debris at the Bottom: Another thing to look for in bristles is the appearance of debris at the bottom.
 If you do not rinse your toothbrush well after use, toothpaste remnants along with the dirt from the mouth can settle at the bottom and make it difficult to clean.
 In such cases, replace immediately.

 - Being Sick: If you have been sick, it’s good to consider disposing of your oral care instrument.
 In most cases, letting it air-dry after each brushing will kill the germs.
 However, when in doubt about the maintenance, change immediately.
 Been storing yours next to the toothbrush of another family member who has been sick?
 You should consider buying a new one as well.

 - Improper Storage: By placing your toothbrush inside a container, you leave no room for it to breathe.
-If you suspect the item has not been given enough time to dry and enough space to breathe, it’s better to dispose it.
+If you suspect the item has not been given enough time to dry and enough space to breathe, it’s better to dispose of it.

 How to Maintain Your Toothbrush

-Now that you know the factors that determine the longevity of a toothbrush and how frequently to change it, it’s important to learn about their proper maintenance.
+Now that you know the factors that determine the longevity of a toothbrush and how frequently to change it, it’s important to learn about its proper maintenance.
 Following are some tips for the same…

 - Rinsing the toothbrush under tap water can wash away most of the saliva and toothpaste remnants.
 Rinse it well before and after every use.

 - Store in a vertical position with the bristles positioned upright.
-This allows the bristles to air-dry and kill the lingering germs and bacteria.
+This allows the bristles to air dry and kill the lingering germs and bacteria.

 - Never put the toothbrush in a closed container.
 This can allow bacteria to breed and multiply, resulting in bad oral health and hygiene.